UPCnet/maxserver/README.rst

 Troubleshooting
 ---------------

+* 401 when creating the initial user:
+    - Possibly you don't have permission to request a token from the designated oauth server

 * Maxtalk complains: AttributeError: 'GeventSocketIOWorker' object has no attribute 'socket'
     - Possibly wrong gunicorn version, last known working 0.16.1